Heard of Apple? Of course you have.

 Is it too late to benefit from investing in big market-cap stocks?

 Not necessarily.
 Companies can always do better, and when it comes to brands like Apple, Amazon and other behemoths, “these are the companies that have been solid and consistent winners,” says Pine.
-“As long as they continue to grow at a good rate and substantiate their valuations, they can continually go higher.”
+If they can continue to grow at a solid rate and substantiate their valuations, they can continue inching higher over time.

 So what’s the best way to get in on this?

 The price is high for these big individual stocks.
-As of May 2017, to buy a single share of Apple, you’d need more than $150, and Facebook’s almost as expensive.
-Alphabet and Amazon shares are closing in on $1,000 per share.
+As of mid-November 2018, to buy a single share of Apple, you’d need about $185.
+Alphabet shares are around $1,000 per share, and Amazon is over $1,500.
 And remember: A single share does not a portfolio make.
 Plus, you’d have to fork over trading costs every time you buy or sell.

 Even better?
 Not only do funds like ETFs give you exposure to many of the stocks you’re probably interested in owning, they offer diversification at a relatively affordable price.
 In a single fund share, you can invest in hundreds of stocks all at once.
 So you’re more likely to enjoy slow, steady gains over the long term.